sergeyKhristenko/test-analysis/README.md

 # parse-test-reports

 Harness plugin for parsing test reports.
-The plugin with exit with `exit status 1` if there are any tests failing in directories matching the input glob.
+The plugin will exit with `exit status 1` if there are any tests failing in directories matching the input globs.
+The plugin currently only supports JUnit XML test reports.
 ## Build

 Build the binary with the following commands: